aurelia-ui-toolkits/GitBook-books-living-in-GitHub/README.md

 # GitBook books living in GitHub

-This document is a part of Aurelia-Tools internal documentation library.It describes the process of its own creation following this process (note that we avoid using GitBook desktop client tool)
+This document is a part of Aurelia-Tools internal documentation library.It describes the **process of its own creation** using only the browser to do it.

 ### 1. Create a new book